BardicDefense/purple-hack/README.md

 Overt features require no special effort to find.
 Hidden features may or may not exist, but can only be found if the party searches the hex, moving off the beaten path to seek out points of interest there.
 A hex may have both types.

 Searching a hex requires spending the same number of hex points that it cost to enter the hex, and, like entering a hex, is only complete when the full hex point cost is paid.
-The party then makes another navigation check; failure means the party is lost, which is resolved normally.
-Success reveals one hidden feature in the hex, if any.
+Such a search will reveal any hidden features present in a hex.
+Once a hidden feature has been located, it can be found again without searching.

 ## Camping in the Wilds